AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/Physics Informed Neural Network for Quadruped Dynamics.md

 <h2>Introduction</h2>
 Quadruped leg dynamics are hybrid, nonlinear,  and high dimensional, causing many current approaches to modeling quadruped dynamics through linearization or reduced ordered models.
 This causes many traditional locomotion of legged robots consist of using hierarchal control to generate a feasible center of mass trajectory with a global planner used on a reduced model and a lower level control to deal with higher fidelity model.
-In this work, we (DIRA research lab) attempt to use Koopman operator theory as means to deal with the nonlinear hybrid leg dynamics of quadruped and neural networks as a a method to find the high dimensional lifting of the linear operator.
-This work focuses on system analysis of quadruped leg dynamics using the Koopman operator and showcasing the limits of the linear operator theory.
+In this work, I attempt to use encoders and decoders neural nets with Koopman operator theory as means to deal with the nonlinear high dimensional hybrid leg dynamics of quadruped.
+This work focuses on modeling quadruped leg dynamics using the Koopman operator (i.e. capturing leg dynamics linearly in the lifted space) in hopes to use the rich history of linear control to control quadruped in future works .

 <h2> Brief Overview </h2>
 ![KoopmanLifting](/images/portfolio/KoopmanLifting.PNG)